sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 ![SidecarTridge Switcher app](/sidecartridge-kickstart/assets/images/sidecartridge-switcher-desktop.png)

-## Select a New Active Default Kickstart Version
+## Select a New Active Default ROM Image

 {: .note}
 Unplug the SidecarTridge Kickstart Emulator from the USB port before running the SWITCHER program.
 Some cables may set some signals on the USB port that can interfere with the SidecarTridge Kickstart Emulator.